humdrum-tools/humdrum-js/object/index.md

 {% include header.html %}

-The humdrum-js library contains a collection of javascript objects for processing musical data in the <a target="_blank" href="https://www.humdrum.org">Humdrum syntax</a>.
+The humdrum-js library contains a collection of JavaScript objects for processing musical data in the <a target="_blank" href="https://www.humdrum.org">Humdrum syntax</a>.
 Click on the name of an object in the listings below, or click on an object name at the